 “Let me look at your neck.
 Hmmm…I’ve never seen something like that.”
 Just the words I want to hear from a dermatologist.
 Not long after I moved to Nashville, Dr. Melissa Langley and I met at an exercise class.
 One day, as we set up our mats and weights and balance balls, she continued to stare at my neck.
 “Come see me at my office,” she said.
 Besides treating skin,

 Robyn Sargent’s job is a delicious one.
-In her “office,” a spacious test kitchen equipped with the latest baking pans and gadgets, Robyn bakes cinnamon rolls and pizza dough and cream puffs.
+In her “office,” a spacious test kitchen equipped with the latest baking pans and gadgets, Robyn bakes cinnamon rolls, pizza dough, and cream puffs.
 She adjusts seasonings and ingredients until the final product tastes just right.
-And she gets paid to do this.
+And as a King Arthur baking instructor, she gets paid to do this.
 I discovered King Arthur Baking this past holiday season.
-A lovely friend gave me a gift card for Christmas.
+A lovely friend gave me

 At the risk of sounding like a dinosaur, I once peddled Girl Scout cookies for 75 cents a box.
 They now sell for $4 and up.
 Agenia Clark, CEO of Girl Scouts of Middle Tennessee, laughed long and loud when I admitted this.
 But I won’t hold it against her.
 Thanks to the lovely Agenia, and the Girl Scout cookies she provided, our holiday household conducted a taste test last